-- but first let me introduce you to a class that i am really looking forward to from a fellow surface design virtual friend of mine. her name is majo bautista a colombian fashion, textile & surface pattern designer. she has been such a great source of resources, advice and inspiration in one of our online groups. so inspiring at times that i have been very curious about her design process, i believe that she will give so much information
+But first, let me introduce you to a class that I am really looking forward to from a fellow surface design virtual friend of mine.
+Her name is Majo Bautista a Colombian fashion, textile & surface pattern designer.
+She has been such an excellent source of resources, advice, and inspiration in one of our online groups.
+So inspiring at times that I have been very curious about her design process, I believe that she will give so much information

-these are the 3 designs/ doodle from 3 different class participants that were being used.
+These are the 3 designs/ doodle from 3 different class participants that were being used.

-this is the final "mash up" of the designs.
+This is the final "mash up" of the designs.

-and look at it in color!
+And look at it in color!